SEugley/Machine_Learning/README.md

 This repository contains projects based on machine learning and predictive modeling.

 ## Projects
-* 🏥 Stroke Risk and Life Expectancy: Predictive modeling used to assess stroke risk and life expectancy using both qualitative and quantitative approaches.
+* 🏥 Stroke Risk and Life Expectancy: Predictive modeling was implemented to assess stroke risk and life expectancy using both qualitative and quantitative approaches.
 *